St. Louis History

 The city grew rapidly during the 20th century.
 St. Louis held the 1904 World’s Fair and invented hot dogs and ice cream cones.
 Famous for our footwear and breweries (but not for the Browns baseball team), we were “first in booze, first in shoes and last in the American League.”

 We also have an impressive healthcare industry.
-In U.S.News & World Report's 2012-13 list of “Best Hospitals,” Barnes-Jewish Hospital, along with the School of Medicine at Washington University in St. Louis, had 15 nationally ranked specialties.
-And St. Louis Children's Hospital ranked #9 on the honor roll of best children's hospitals.
+In U.S.News & World Report’s 2016 list of “Best Hospitals,” Barnes-Jewish Hospital, along with the School of Medicine at Washington University in St. Louis, had 12 nationally ranked specialties.
+And St. Louis Children’s Hospital ranked nationally in 10 pediatric specialties.
 The School of Medicine is internationally renowned for its medical research.

 In the past decade, St. Louis has become a center for biotechnology particularly in plant and life sciences.
 More than 400 local ventures support this effort, such as BioGenerator, the Nidus Center for Scientific Enterprise, and the Center for Emerging Technologies.